Matrix product operator representations for the local conserved quantities of the Heisenberg chain: MPO representation for the local conserved quantities

 \subsection{Building blocks of MPO}

-We introduce a $3\times 3$ matrix $M_i$, the element of which are local operators acting on the physical Hilbert space. $M_i$ serves as the building block of the MPO for the local conserved quantities of the spin-$1/2$ Heisenberg chain. $M_i$ is defined by:
+We introduce a $3\times 3$ matrix $M_i$, components of MPO which are local operators acting on the physical Hilbert space. $M_i$ serves as the building block of the MPO for the local conserved quantities of the spin-$1/2$ Heisenberg chain. $M_i$ is defined by:

 where the off-diagonal elements are the Pauli matrices acting on the $i$-th site.
 Note that $M_i$ has the form of the $so(3)$ generator assigned with the Pauli matrices.
-The nested product of \eqref{nestedprod} is represented with these building blocks by:
+The nested product of \eqref{eq:nestedprod} is represented with these building blocks by:

 where in the second line, $\boldsymbol{\sigma}_{i}=(X_i, Y_i, Z_i)$ is treated as a row vector, and $\boldsymbol{\sigma}_{i}^\top$ is its transpose.

 For the more general $\mathrm{SU}(N)$ invariant chain, the building block for the MPO becomes the $N^2-1$ by $N^2-1$ matrix defined by: